Suggs: Career

-In 1976 Mike Barson, Chris Foreman and Lee Thompson formed the North London Invaders, which later became the band Madness.
+In 1976, Mike Barson, Chris Foreman and Lee Thompson formed the North London Invaders, which later became the band Madness.
 The original members recruited were John Hasler, Cathal Smyth and vocalist Dikran Tulaine.
 This six-piece line-up was stable until 1977, when Suggs took over the lead vocals and Tulaine left the band.
 After a decline in hits, the band broke up in 1986.
-Suggs has said that he felt "a bit lost" after the band split up, and he saw a psychotherapist on four occasions.
+Following the split of the band's spin-off, The Madness, Suggs has said that he felt "a bit lost" and he saw a psychotherapist on four occasions.

 Solo career

+Suggs first explored a solo career after The Madness disbanded.
+He soon started meeting with former bandmate Mike Barson in Amsterdam and in London at Liquidator Studios, which Madness still owned.
+Suggs started working with Barson on an intended duo project, writing and producing songs such as "Haunted", "She's Gone", and "Animal", the latter of which was used the in 1990 indie film The Final Frame, which Suggs starred in.

 After Madness' reformation for Madstock! in 1992 and 1994, Suggs went to work on his first solo album with the production help of reggae producers Sly and Robbie.
-In 1995 The Lone Ranger was released on Warner Music and peaked on the UK Albums Chart at No. 14.
+In 1995, The Lone Ranger was released on Warner Music and peaked on the UK Albums Chart at No. 14.
 The first single to be released from the album was a cover of the Beatles song "I'm Only Sleeping" entering the UK Top 10 at No. 7.
 Its music video featured appearances from Madness bandmates Mike Barson and Chas Smash.
 This was followed by "Camden Town", a homage to Suggs's favourite part of London, which reached No. 14 in the UK.

 In December of that year, Suggs released The Christmas E.P. featuring his song "The Tune" (co-written with Mike Barson) plus covers of "Sleigh Ride" and "Alright" by Supergrass.
-In 1996 the third single from the album, a version of the Simon & Garfunkel song "Cecilia", became his most successful release, peaking at No. 4 in the UK and being certified silver by the British Phonographic Industry.
+In 1996, the third single from the album, a version of the Simon & Garfunkel song "Cecilia", became his most successful release, peaking at No. 4 in the UK and being certified silver by the British Phonographic Industry.
 The final single to be released from the album was "No More Alcohol", charting at No. 24.

 In 1997, Suggs recorded the song "Blue Day" for Chelsea F.C. with Chelsea players.
 It was the official song for the team for the FA Cup, which Chelsea eventually won.
 The song reached No. 22 in the UK charts.